Robust XVA: Introduction

 Dealers need to account for market inefficiencies related to funding and credit valuation adjustments when marking their swap books.
 Those include the capital needed to support the trading position, the losses originating in case of a premature default by either of the trading parties, and the remuneration of funding and collateral accounts.
 It is common market practice to refer to these costs as the XVA of the trade.
 Starting from 2011, major dealer banks have started to mark these valuation adjustments on their balance sheets; see, for instance, \cite{Cameron} and \cite{Beker}.

-A large body of literature has studied the implication of these costs on the valuation and hedging of derivatives positions. \cite{Crepeya} and \cite{Crepeyb} use backward stochastic differential equations to value the transaction, accounting for funding constraints and separating between positive and negative cash flows which need to be remunerated at different interest rates. \cite{BrigoPalCCP} postulate the existence of a risk-neutral pricing measure, and obtain {a} valuation equation which accounts for counterparty credit risk, funding, and collateral servicing costs. \cite{br} construct a semimartingale framework and provide a backward stochastic differential equation (BSDE) representation for the wealth process that replicates a default-free claim, assuming the trading parties to be default-free.
+A large body of literature has studied the implication of such costs on the valuation and hedging of derivatives positions.
+One stream of the literature has analyzed XVA from a replication perspective.
+These works include \cite{Crepeya} and \cite{Crepeyb}, who use backward stochastic differential equations to replicate the transaction cash flows, accounting for funding constraints. \cite{BrigoPalCCP} postulate the existence of a risk-neutral pricing measure, and obtain a valuation equation which accounts for counterparty credit risk, funding, and collateral servicing costs. \cite{br} construct a semimartingale framework and provide a backward stochastic differential equation (BSDE) for the wealth process that replicates a default-free claim, assuming the trading parties to be default-free.
 Building on \cite{br}, \cite{NiRut} study pricing of contracts both from the perspective of the investor and her counterparty, and provide the range of fair bilateral prices.
-The default risk of the trading parties involved in the transaction is accounted for by \cite{BurgardCR}, who derive the partial differential equation representations for the derivative value using replication arguments. \cite{DuffieAndersen} view funding costs from a corporate finance perspective.
-They develop a model that is consistent with asset pricing theories, and importantly account for the impact of funding strategies on the market valuation of the claim.
+The default risk of the trading parties involved in the transaction is accounted for by \cite{BurgardCR}, who derive the partial differential equation representations for the derivative value using replication arguments. \cite{DuffieAndersen} develop a model, that is consistent with asset pricing theories, and importantly account for the impact of funding strategies on the market valuation of the claim.
 We refer to \cite{CrepeyBieleckiBrigo} for an overview of the literature on valuation adjustments.